bunto/bunto/site/_docs/troubleshooting.md

 ### Excerpts

-Since v1.0.0, Jekyll has had automatically-generated post excerpts.
-Since v1.1.0, Jekyll also passes these excerpts through Liquid, which can cause strange errors where references don't exist or a tag hasn't been closed.
+Since v1.0.0, Bunto has had automatically-generated post excerpts.
+Since v1.1.0, Bunto also passes these excerpts through Liquid, which can cause strange errors where references don't exist or a tag hasn't been closed.
 If you run into these errors, try setting `excerpt_separator: ""` in your `_config.yml`, or set it to some nonsense string.